Dominator (comics)

+Dominator is a British comic character created by Tony Luke.
+The character debuted in the British heavy metal music magazine Metal Hammer in 1988, before being serialised in the Japanese seinen manga magazine Monthly Afternoon in 1993.
+It was adapted into a 2003 computer-generated animated feature film directed by Luke.
+The story chronicles the ongoing adventures of the eponymous "Demon God of Rock & Roll" in many different forms.

+It holds the distinction for being the first manga made by a British artist, and the first British computer-generated animated film, albeit made on a series of relatively simple programs on Mac computers, hence the overly primitive animation and unrefined graphics.

-Film story
+Film synopsis

-Lord Desecrater has defeated Lucifer as the ruler of Hell, but Desecrater's general, Dominator, has rebelled and stolen the Key to Hell to prevent Desecrater gaining control of the realm.
+Lord Desecrator has defeated Lucifer as the ruler of Hell, but Desecrator's general, Dominator, has rebelled and stolen the Key to Hell to prevent Desecrator gaining control of the realm.
 On Earth, the daughters of an exorcist by the name of Dr. Payne accidentally summon Dominator to Earth by playing the forbidden Lost Chord.
-Dominator is soon followed by three of Lord Desecrater's soldiers; Decimator, Extricator, and his former lover, Lady Violator.
-Dominator must prevent Lord Desecrater coming to Earth at all costs, while battling the many demons that are emerging from the hole that has been torn between the two realms.
+Dominator is soon followed by three of Lord Desecrator's soldiers; Decimator, Extricator, and his former lover, Lady Violator.
+Dominator must prevent Lord Desecrator coming to Earth at all costs, while battling the many demons that are emerging from the hole that has been torn between the two realms.